Why should you create your own Joomla template? There are a few good reasons why we should make this happen!

 // https://raw.githubusercontent.com/astridx/boilerplate/t35/src/templates/facile/index.php <?php /** * @package Facile * * @copyright Copyright (C) 2021 Facile.
 All rights reserved. * @license GNU General Public License version 2 or later; see LICENSE.txt */ \defined('_JEXEC') or die; ?> <!DOCTYPE html> <html lang="de"> <head> <meta charset="utf-8"> <meta name="viewport" content="width=device-width, initial-scale=1.0"> <title>Titel</title> </head> <body> Hallo Joomla! </body> </html>

-The first line is written in PHP.
-The good thing about PHP and HTML is that it can be written together.
+\defined('_JEXEC') or die; is written in PHP.
+The good thing about PHP and HTML is that it can be written together in one file.
 We can put PHP statements into an HMTL file, and vice versa.

 <?php opens a PHP statement - anywhere - and

-?> closes it again.
-In the first line we forbid direct access to this file.
-This is done via the Joomla API with the command
+\defined('_JEXEC') or die; we forbid direct access to this file.
+This is done through the Joomla API with the

 <!doctype html>.
 This ensures that the document is parsed the same way by different browsers.
-The simplest and most reliable doctype declaration to use is the one defined in HTML5.
+HTML5 is the simplest and most reliable doctype declaration.
 This is what we use.

 What follows is the smallest possible structure of an HTML page.
 This page opens with